This page is in progress -

 Being able to pause audio that plays automatically helps remove distractions, especially for screen reader users and for people with attention and cognitive disorders.

-This also affects people with attention and cognitive disorders because the audio may distract them from interacting with and navigating the app to a higher degree than neurotypical folks.
+This also affects people with attention and cognitive disorders because the audio may distract them from what they are doing.

 This references WCAG criterion 1.4.2 Audio Control (Level A).